Aavirash/r1-digital-painting-app/README.md

 ## Deployment

 The app is designed to run as an R1 Creation plugin.
 The built files in the `dist` directory can be deployed to the R1 device.

+The R1 system will handle the ImgBB upload and email sending programmatically, without involving the LLM in those steps.
+The LLM will only be used for sending the final email with the URL to the user.